Matthew S. Robbins, M.D.

 Matthew S. Robbins, M.D., F.A.H.S. earned his B.S. from Yale University and his M.D. from SUNY-Downstate College of Medicine.
 He completed his internship in internal medicine at Lenox Hill Hospital and his neurology residency at the Albert Einstein College of Medicine / Montefiore Medical Center, where he was also a chief resident.
 He then completed a fellowship in Headache Medicine and Facial Pain at the Montefiore Headache Center, and is an Associate Professor of Clinical Neurology at the Albert Einstein College of Medicine.

 Dr. Robbins is a diplomate of the American Board of Psychiatry and Neurology and is board certified in Headache Medicine by the United Council for Neurologic Subspecialties.
 He is a member of the American Academy of Neurology (AAN), the International Headache Society (IHS), and the American Headache Society (AHS), with several section and committee memberships including the Headache/Facial Pain and Neuro-Hospitalist sections of the AAN, and is the Chair of the Procedural Headache Medicine section of the AHS.
 He won an AHS travel award in 2008, and his headache fellowship was funded by a Kirschstein-NRSA T32 Award.
 He has been an invited reviewer for many peer-reviewed publications including Neurology, Cephalalgia, Headache, and the Journal of Headache and Pain.
-He serves on the editorial board of the Einstein Journal of Biology and Medicine, and is a Fellow of the American Headache Society.
+He serves on the editorial boards of Headache and the Einstein Journal of Biology and Medicine, and is a Fellow of the American Headache Society.

 Dr. Robbins is committed to education in clinical neurology and headache medicine for medical students, residents, and fellows.
 His research interests include new daily-persistent headache, migraine and cardiovascular disease, treatment of headache in pregnancy, unusual primary and secondary headache disorders, procedures for headache disorders, and neurologic manifestations of systemic medical illnesses.